openvstorage/ovs-documentation/Administration/usingthegui/storagerouters.md

 #### Storage Router Administration

 ##### vPools served by the Storage Router
-See which vPools are served by the Storage Router, the accelerated ALBA backend and the ports being used.
+See which vPools are served by the Storage Router, the accelerated ALBA backend, the ports being used and the Storage IP of the Storage Router for the vPool.

 #### Physical Disk Management
 The Physical Disk Management tab will list all the physical disks (PCIe flash cards, SSDs and SATA drives) of the Storage Router.
 A physical disks can be assigned different roles: